Imran7782/Todyoe-App/README.md

-## 📝 Todeyo – Smart Note-Taking App
+## 📝 Todyoe – Smart Note-Taking App
 Todeyo is a lightweight, responsive note-taking app built to help users quickly add, view, and remove notes with ease.
 Designed with simplicity and productivity in mind, Todeyo delivers a clean user interface that works seamlessly across all screen sizes.

 ## 🔧 Key Features